Folium Systems

 How do we know it is working?

-A quality gate that tests the actual workflow, not just a polished answer, before a demo moves toward sandbox, pilot, or production.
+A quality review that tests the actual process, not just a polished answer, before a demo moves toward sandbox, pilot, or production.

 Evaluation scorecard, browser checks, known-limits record, failed-case repair notes, and release decision log.